 Located in the remote Southeast corner of Big Bend National Park is the Rio Grande Village.
 While this region is host to some really special hiking trails, many of them tend to be closed as often as they are open, or are inaccessible for non-4WD capable vehicles.

-During my visit in April, the Hot Springs and Boquillas crossing were both closed, and the Ernst Tinaja trail was inaccessible.
-With these unavailable, a very short day trip was all I needed.
+During my visit in April of 2021, the Hot Springs and Boquillas crossing were both closed, and the Ernst Tinaja trail was inaccessible.
+When these are unavailable, a very short day trip is all that is needed.

-Even with so much closed at the moment, it is well-worth the time to visit the region.
-If nothing else, the Rio Grande Village Nature Trail provides a stunning view down the Rio Grande for sunset, and the Boquillas Canyon Trail delivers you to a andy beach for a nice day in the water.
+The Rio Grande Village Nature Trail provides a stunning view down the Rio Grande for sunset, and the Boquillas Canyon Trail delivers you to a sandy beach for a nice day in the water.

 The Nature Trail is a quick 1 mile walk that takes you to a nice, high vantage point overlooking the river.
 The sun sets directly in line with the scene, making it a great choice to end the day, especially if you are able to snag a spot in the nearby campground.